 Keep track of training attendance and completion rates and use this information to identify areas in need of attention.
 Regularly review training content to ensure it remains relevant and up-to-date with industry trends and best practices.

-Staff training is a vital component of restaurant workforce management and can lead to improved employee performance, better customer experiences, and increased profitability.
+Staff training is a vital component of restaurant workforce management.
+It can lead to improved employee performance, better customer experiences, and increased profitability.
 By following the steps outlined in this article and regularly assessing the impact of training, you’ll be well on your way to a thriving restaurant business.

 FAQs